 Dahab (meaning 'Gold' in Arabic) is a small Bedouin town on the coast of the Sinai Peninsula.
 Only an hour away from St.Catherine and Mount Sinai, Dahab was initially filled with travellers on spiritual/religious pilgrimages.
 Dahab is also renowned for its windy conditions and its incredible underwater world.
 Anyone that has ever visited Dahab will tell you what a unique town it is.
-As Dahab is located in the Gulf of Aqaba, the wind funnels down through the Gulf making Dahab generally windier than other kitesurfing destinations around Egypt.
+As Dahab is located in the Gulf of Aqaba, the wind funnels down through the Gulf, making Dahab generally windier than other kitesurfing destinations around Egypt.

 So if you are looking for a warm and windy kite holiday that won't stretch the funds too much, this is the place for you.
 Even for non-kiters, the beaches in Dahab are mostly sheltered so that you won't get sandblasted!
-Dahab has a chilled vibe, with a lovely community feel.
-The atmosphere is great, safe and relaxed.
+Dahab has a chilled vibe with a lovely community feel.
+The atmosphere is excellent, safe and relaxed.
 The locals will always make you feel very welcome.

 There are great shisha cafes and a few bars on the beach or rooftop bars, Blue Beach's "The Furry Cup" is one of the main bars the locals hang out at.
 Most of the restaurants do not sell alcohol for some reason, but you can buy your own from the local shop called "Drinkies", which is a lot cheaper and you can take it to the restaurant with you.
 The restaurants will provide glasses and will even give you a bottle opener!

-Many expats are living in Dahab from England, Netherlands, France, Germany and more and everyone gets together for quiz nights at Churchill's bar and live music / open mic nights in a few of the restaurants.
+I am not recommending local Egyptian alcohol, but it's possible to buy local rum for €2!
+Many ex-pats live in Dahab from England, Netherlands, France, Germany and more, and everyone gets together for quiz nights at Churchill's bar and live music / open mic nights in a few of the restaurants.

-Dahab has become very popular for music festivals with live music and many DJ’s from Cairo, so if you are into the whole 'Goa-Trance' scene, you will love these festivals.
+Dahab has become very popular for music festivals with live music and many DJs from Cairo, so if you are into the whole 'Goa-Trance' scene, you will love these festivals.

 There is something magical about Dahab that seems to draw people back, and this is why there are so many yoga, wellness, spiritual and healing classes available.
-There is incredible energy in Dahab, sunrise and sunset are beautiful times of the day, the sand looks gold, and the sea has a pinkish aura.
+There is an incredible energy in Dahab; sunrise and sunset are beautiful times of the day, the sand looks gold, and the sea has a pinkish aura.
 You can also relax in a chilled café or bar on the beach with sundowners and shisha and watch the moon rise over the Saudi mountains – you will be awe-struck, I guarantee it!

 A shallow lagoon where you can stand up in most places.
 The instructor can be close to you, so it is the ideal place to learn.
 It is also great for intermediate kiters as it is surrounded by land, so it feels like a safe lagoon to learn and practice your skills.
 The main kite centres are next to the kite lagoon.